eclipsingbinary/cantuum/README.md

-# Eclipse Jukebox (Rust Version)
+# Cantuum

-A web3-enabled jukebox application that allows users to play music using cryptocurrency payments.
-This version is built with TypeScript and Rust, featuring a mesmerizing eclipse animation background.
+A web3-enabled music platform that allows users to play music using cryptocurrency payments.
+This version is built with TypeScript and Rust, featuring a mesmerizing background animation.

 ## 🎵 Features